 Before the IR35 changes, many nurses using their own limited company were VAT exempt due to low company turnover, which is not the case for umbrella companies.

-Umbrella companies must charge VAT, even if the concession means the agency does not need to charge VAT to their end-client.
-In this instance, a compliant umbrella provider would not partake in a working relationship with the agency, unless of course, they were willing to pay the VAT.
+Umbrella companies must charge VAT, even if the concession means the agency does not need to charge VAT to their end client.
+In this instance, a compliant umbrella provider would not partake in a working relationship with the agency unless they were willing to pay the VAT.
 Any umbrella company that is claiming exemption from VAT is misinformed.

-Although the concession is informal and is not classed as an official exemption, if the umbrella company is not charging VAT, the recruiter is immediately at risk, as in most cases the VAT will fall back into their hands, and they will be liable to pay it and cannot pass it on, because it is the organisation supplying the worker.
+Although the concession is informal and is not classed as an official exemption, if the umbrella company is not charging VAT, the recruiter is immediately at risk.
+In most cases, the VAT will fall back into their hands, as the organisation is the supplier the worker.

 It is likely that if an umbrella company charges VAT and an agency choose to use the concession, it may have no right to recover the VAT charges due.
 Any VAT liability errors can result in more substantial debts and potentially further penalties by HMRC.